 Generally the job prospects are good, although entry can be very competitive.
 It can help if you are able to move around the country in many jobs.

-The armed services are a major UK employer, with over 159,000 UK regular Forces personnel as of 1st October 2021.
+The armed services are a major UK employer, with just under 158,000 UK regular Forces personnel as of 1st April 2022.
 56% of these serve in the army, whilst the rest are equally split between the Royal Marines and the Royal Air Force.

-The Scottish Fire and Rescue Services employ just under 7,818 staff in uniformed and non-uniformed roles, however entry is very competitive.
+The Scottish Fire and Rescue Services employ around 7,726 staff in uniformed and non-uniformed roles, however entry is very competitive.

 There are very few jobs for Coastguards.
 The Maritime and Coastguard Agency employ 1,150 people who are supported by 3,500 volunteer Coastguard Rescue Officers based across the country.
 These volunteers are led and supported by over 100 professional Coastguard Officers.

-As of 31 March 2022, there were 16,805 police officers in Scotland.
+As of 31 March 2023, there were 16,615 police officers in Scotland.
+This is a decrease of 190 since previous year.
 Police Scotland have recruitment intakes at various times throughout the year.